ncbi/ribovore/00README-ncbi-internal.txt

 Sequences that survive that are then (optionally) clustered and centroids for each cluster are selected.

+Setup: if you followed the instructions above and can successfully run ribotyper.pl you should be able to also run ribodbmaker.pl.

 There are two common usage cases for ribodbmaker.pl:

 Usage 1: create a representative database of high quality sequences